Giannina Braschi: Adaptations and translations

 Giannina Braschi's texts have been adapted and applied to popular culture and fields such as television comedy, chamber music, comic books, industrial design, and ecological urban planning.
 Michael Zansky has used Braschi's texts in his paintings and Michael Somoroff has created short films with her works.
-There is a theater play by Juan Pablo Felix and a graphic novel by Joakim Lindengren of United States of Banana.
+There is a theater play by Juan Pablo Felix, a Giannina Chair by industrial designer Ian Stell, chamber music by Puerto Rican composer Gabriel Bouche Caro, and a graphic novel by Joakim Lindengren of United States of Banana.
 Puerto Rican composer Gabriel Bouche Caro has composed chamber music works with her poems.
+There is a namesake Giannina chair designed by American industrial designer Ian Stell.
 Her books have been translated into English by Tess O'Dwyer, into Spanish by Manuel Broncano, and into Swedish by Helena Eriksson and Hannah Nordenhok.

 Political activism

 Braschi is an advocate for Puerto Rican independence.
 She declared the independence of Puerto Rico in United States of Banana and stated in the press that "Liberty is not an option — it is a human right."
 In the 1990s, she protested the United States Navy's bombing exercises in Vieques, along with politicians Rubén Berríos and Robert F. Kennedy, Jr., singers Danny Rivera and Willie Colón, and fellow authors Ana Lydia Vega and Rigoberta Menchú.
 Braschi spoke on a panel on "The New Censorship" at the PEN 2012 World Voices Festival where she offered "a critique of 21st century capitalism in which [she] condemned corporate censorship and control."
 In July 2019, Braschi led early marches outside La Fortaleza in Old San Juan to demand the resignation of Puerto Rican Governor Ricardo Rossello, and joined massive protests, with singers Bad Bunny, Residente, and Ricky Martin, that led to the Governor's resignation.